PercevalSA/percevalsa.github.io/content/posts/devcontainer-x11-wayland.md

 I'm running fedora after running Ubuntu for a long time.
 For a project I need to run a X11 application in a devcontainer.
 This devcontainer needs an access to the `Xauthority` file in order to display items on the screen.
-On ubuntu, and `.Xauthority` file is automatically created byt he gnome session in the home folder of the user.
+On ubuntu, and `.Xauthority` file is automatically created by the gnome session in the home folder of the user.
+But on fedora, the `.Xauthority` file is created in `/run/user/1000/` and not in the home folder.
+This is a problem because the devcontainer is not able to access this file.

-My devcontainer had this mount configuration
+My mount configuration in the devcontainer settings:
 ```json
 "mounts": [
     "source=${localEnv:HOME}${localEnv:USERPROFILE}/.ssh,target=/home/vscode/.ssh,type=bind,readonly,consistency=cached",